wp-plugins/humanstxt/readme.txt

 = Where is the humans.txt file located? =

-Usually in the root of your site, **BUT** this plugin doesn't create a physical `humans.txt` file on your server, it serves it on the fly.
+Usually in the root of your site, **however** this plugin doesn't create a physical `humans.txt` file on your server, it serves it dynamically.

 == Screenshots ==